ravejsreal/tiktok-repost-remover/README.md

 ## How It Works

-The script uses smart cursor detection to find clickable elements.
+The script uses color detection to find the repost button.
 Here's what happens:

-1. **First click**: Clicks at the exact position you set
-2. **Subsequent clicks**: Scans vertically to find the button using cursor type detection (hand pointer)
+1. **Set position**: You position your mouse over the repost button and press 'O'
+2. **Create search area**: A 40px wide × 200px tall rectangle is created centered on your position
+3. **Color search**: Searches for the exact color #efc546 (yellow repost button) within the rectangle
+4. **Click**: Instantly teleports cursor to the color and clicks
+5. **Move left**: Moves cursor 100px to the left
-3. **Scrolls down**: Presses down arrow key to move to next repost
+6. **Scroll down**: Presses down arrow key to move to next repost
-4. **Repeats**: Continues with 2 second delays between actions
+7. **Wait**: 2 second delay before next search
+8. **Repeat**: Continues until you press 'q' to stop

+The red rectangle overlay stays visible the entire time so you can see the search area.
 Shows you how many reposts have been removed and tracks total time running.
 When you stop it, generates a purple stats image.

 ## Example